Symmetries of Schroedinger equation with scalar and vector potentials

 Substituting (\ref{kil}) into (\ref{de7}) and integrating with respect to $x_a$ we obtain the following generic form of $\eta$:

-where parameters $\alpha$ , and $\nu$ should satisfy the condition $\alpha\nu^a=0$.
-Here $K({\bf x},t)$ is the unknown function which include both the integration constant (which can depend on $t$) and the formal integral of the term proportional to $e$.
+where parameters $\alpha$ and $\nu$ should satisfy the condition $\alpha\nu^a=0$.
+In addition, $K({\bf x},t)$ is a yet unknown function which includes both the integration constant (which can depend on $t$) and the formal integral of the terms including the vector potential.
 In accordance with (\ref{de7}) and (\ref{eta1}) $K({\bf x},t)$ satisfies the following condition:

 which, in view of (\ref{kil}), can be reduced to the following form: